 - No need to follow the meal/snack schedules.

-- Children can gather in small groups to enjoy meals together and have an interaction with each other at the mealtime.
+- Children can gather in small groups to enjoy meals together and an interaction with each other at mealtime.

 - Children can choose to finish an activity they are playing before sitting down to eat.
 They may return to it once they have finished their meal.

 - Children can still play without being interrupted.